bevy-cheatbook/bevy-cheatbook/src/contributing.md

    - Don't come up with new/extra terminology of your own.
  - Avoid information overload
    - Cover advanced usage separately from the basics.
-   - Prefer showing related features in a single code example (when not confusing).
-Avoid repeated/similar examples.
+   - Prefer showing related features in a single code snippet (when not confusing).
+Avoid repeated/similar snippets.
  - Avoid long lines of code, to keep it readable on small screens.